Magnolia Tribune

 In this series, Magnolia Tribune staff and contributors reflect on what they are thankful for and supply some last-minute recipes for the home cook preparing for Thanksgiving dinner.

-I can't remember ever a perfect Thanksgiving.
-Norman Rockwell did a huge disservice to American families when he depicted a perfectly dressed sitting around a perfectly set table, looking excitedly at a perfectly roasted turkey being served by a perfectly perfect grandmother.
+I can’t remember ever having a perfect Thanksgiving.
+Norman Rockwell did a huge disservice to American families when he depicted a perfectly dressed family sitting around a perfectly set table, looking excitedly at a perfectly roasted turkey being served by a perfectly perfect grandmother.

-My childhood Thanksgivings alternated between my maternal grandparents' home in Monroe, Louisiana, my paternal grandparents' home in Meridian, Mississippi, and my family home at the Ross Barnett Reservoir.
+My childhood Thanksgivings alternated between my maternal grandparents’ home in West Monroe, Louisiana, my paternal grandparents’ home in Meridian, Mississippi, and my family home at the Ross Barnett Reservoir.

 In West Monroe, an amazing feast was prepared in the tiniest of kitchens, with all hands on deck.
 I vividly recall my mother and her sisters catching up, laughing, and taking directions from my grandmother.
 Meals in her house were typically a serve-yourself affair from the stove, but on Thanksgiving she pulled out serving dishes from her glass-front China cabinet.
 Grown-ups ate at the dining room table, kids sat at card tables set up in the living room.
 It was chaotic and lots of fun.